ItsMeIvan/Group3JavaEE/README.md

 Create a Database called "group3db" in pgAdmin4

-All of the user examples have the password "12345" (please dont do this in real life) To login as a student: is@mail.com
+All of the user examples have the password "12345" (please don't do this in real life) To login as a student: is@mail.com
-To login as a teacher: aa@mail.com
+To login as a teacher: aa@mail.com to login as an admin: jk@mail.com

 Create the following: